After reading this step-by-step instruction, you will know how to use an OBD-II scan tool to do testing on your vehicle’s systems.

 As you can see, it’s not very difficult to use an OBD-II scan tool.

 If you follow these simple steps, you won’t have any problem diagnosing the issue with your vehicle.

-However, if you have any problems at all, you can take your vehicle and the scanner into most auto parts store and they can help you out with it.
+However, if you have any problems, you can take your vehicle and the scanner to most auto parts stores, and they can help you out with it.

 The scan tool itself is a complicated device, but luckily, it’s not hard for the average person to operate!

 Bonus: Definite Buying Guide for the Best OBD2 Scanners 2021